The best Construction Project Management Software for you is the one that most aligns

 When selecting your Project management Software, you should have the opportunity to ‘try

 before you buy’.
-This could be as a trial or demo or even as a selection of training modules
+This could be a workshop or demo or even as a selection of training modules

 to let you experience how it operates first hand.